NHSDigital/software-engineering-quality-framework/practices/continuous-integration.md

 * **Make failures clear and concise**
   Build failures should be easily available, clear and concise.
 Consider chat notifications from your build tools, rather than emails.
 Invest time in reducing unnecessary noise in the build output, and add logging to your builds to enable easy analysis of failures.

-* **Automate quality gates**
-  Quick-running, reliable automate tests allow you to refactor.
-Use that reduction in risk to regularly refactor and improve code.
-  Quality gates (such as [tests](testing.md)) should be applied and evidenced by the build pipeline (not via manual processes).

 * **Favour fix-forward**
   Avoid "roll-back scripts" in favour of being able to quickly build and deploy a fix.